Tokalanz/MsPrinter/README.md

 I found the USB Ethernet on the Raspberry Pi to be unreliable so I used a USB to Ethernet adaptor to put the Pi Zero on my home network.

 Once your Raspberry Pi zero is running, use the install instructions for Meshtasticd to turn the Pi Zero into a Meshtastic node.
-The wiring pins to connect the RFM95W to the Pi Zero are included in the RFM95W configuration file for Meshtasticd.
+The wiring to connect the RFM95W to the Pi Zero are included in the RFM95W configuration file for Meshtasticd.

 https://meshtastic.org/docs/software/linux/installation/